 You cannot drink the cup of the Lord and the cup of demons;

 Christians can be influenced by demons but not possessed by demons.
 However, we are not impervious from demonic power.
-By participation in religion without the Word of God, we undergo influence of demons.
+By participating in religion without the Word of God, we undergo the influence of demons.

 you cannot partake of the Lord’s table and of the table of demons.

 We identify ourselves with the Lord and His people when we participate in communion.
 God’s people are our crowd in contradistinction to people who do not know Him.
-There is a unity by virtue of the blood of the Lamb.
+There is a unity under the blood of the Lamb.
 Partaking of the table of demons is partaking of their sacrifices as a result of influence by demons.